-Scientists identify gene that regulates stem cell death and skin regenerationJune 21st, 2013 in Medical research /
+Scientists identify gene that regulates stem cell death and skin regenerationJune 21, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—Stem cells, known for their ability to self-renew and differentiate into any kind of tissue, are considered by many scientists in the field to be immortal.
 But there are signs that programmed death of stem cells is important for their regulation.
 New research from scientists at Rockefeller University and the Howard Hughes Medical Institute has identified a gene that plays a key role in regulating stem cell death, a finding that has major implications for regenerative medicine, wound healing and cancer.

 "Stem cells don't die often, but they do need to die when things go wrong," says co-senior author Hermann Steller, Strang Professor at Rockefeller and an HHMI investigator.
 "By making cell death difficult, we may be able to improve wound healing and regeneration."